How a California TOD Deed Form Works

-The California revocable transfer-on-death deed form allows a person to avoid probate by using a deed to transfer property at his or her death.
-California first authorized transfer-on-death deeds on January 1, 2016, joining the growing list of states that allow probate to be avoided when property is transferred by a revocable deed.
+The California TOD deed form allows a person to avoid probate by using a deed to transfer property at his or her death.
+California first authorized TOD deeds on January 1, 2016, joining the growing list of states that allow probate to be avoided when property is transferred by a revocable deed.

 Living trusts have long been the go-to technique for avoiding California probate.
 Living trusts work by removing property from a person’s probate estate.
 That means that, when property is transferred to a living trust, it is no longer owned by a living person and need not be probated when that person dies.

-A California revocable transfer-on-death deed provides a low-cost alternative to a living trust.
+A California TOD deed form provides a low-cost alternative to a living trust.
 As stated by Assemblyman Mike Gatto (D-Glendale), who introduced the new law:

 Just like a person can designate a bank account to go to a loved one upon death, by allowing individuals to transfer property cleanly through a TOD deed, we can avoid the expensive probate process and give families greater peace of mind.

-By allowing California homeowners to decide who should receive their home upon their death, a revocable transfer-on-death deed functions in much the same way as a beneficiary designation on a bank account or investment account.
+By allowing California homeowners to decide who should receive their home upon their death, a TOD deed functions in much the same way as a beneficiary designation on a bank account or investment account.
 This means that:

 - During the homeowner’s lifetime, the person can change his or her mind or designate a new beneficiary.